influxdata/docs-v2/content/telegraf/v1.24/configure_plugins/custom_builder.md

     Parent: Install
 weight: 20
 ---
-Reduce Telegraf's overall memory and disk footprint with the custom builder.
-This tool allows you to select which plugins to use in the Telegraf binary based on your configuration file.
+Use the Telegraf custom builder tool to compile Telegraf with only the plugins you need and reduce the Telegraf binary size.

 ## Requirements